anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 ## DATA SCIENCE INTERNSHIP PROJECT REPORT

 **Submitted by:** Anusha Awan
 **Program:** BS Software Engineering
-**Institution:** Government College University, Lahore
-**Internship:** 10Pearls SHINE – Data Sciences
-**Project Submission:** September 2026
+**Institution:** Government College University, Lahore **Internship:** 10Pearls SHINE – Data Sciences **Project Submission:** September 2026

 ---

 ## 1. Project Overview

 **Project Name:** Pearls AQI Predictor
 **Location:** Lahore, Pakistan
 **Project Type:** Machine Learning / Data Science

 The goal of this project is to predict the Air Quality Index (AQI) of Lahore for the next three days using air-quality data and machine learning.

-The project collects air-quality data, processes it, creates useful features, trains different machine learning models, selects the best model, and uses it to predict future AQI values.
+The project collects air-quality data, processes and cleans the data, creates useful features, trains multiple machine learning models, evaluates their performance, selects the best-performing model, and uses it to generate future AQI predictions.

-A Streamlit dashboard was also created so that the results can be viewed in a simple and user-friendly way.
+A Streamlit dashboard was also developed to present the current air quality, predicted AQI values, model information, and explainability results in a simple and user-friendly interface.

 ---

 ## 2. Problem Statement

-Air pollution is an important problem in Lahore.
+Air pollution is an important environmental problem in Lahore.
 Air quality can change because of different pollutants and environmental conditions.

-The main problem addressed in this project is:
+The main problem addressed by this project is:

 **Can machine learning be used to predict the AQI of Lahore for the next three days using historical and current air-quality data?**

-The purpose is not only to show the current AQI but also to estimate future AQI values so that users can get an idea of upcoming air quality.
+The purpose of the project is not only to display the current AQI but also to estimate future AQI values so that users can get an indication of upcoming air-quality conditions.

 ---